-The Department of Nursing (DON) Chairperson supports the Dean and the Associate Dean of Academic Affairs through oversight and direction of the Department of Nursing work.
+The Department of Nursing Chairperson supports the Dean through oversight and direction of the Department of Nursing.
 The Chairperson is supported by Program Directors and their Program Assistants.
-The Chairperson facilitates implementation of curricula and policies developed by the faculty.
+The Department of Nursing Chairperson facilitates implementation of curricula and policies developed by the faculty.
+Undergraduate Program Directors are responsible for implementing curricula and policies with support from the Department of Nursing faculty and Program Assistants.
+Undergraduate Nursing Program Directors oversee the programs professional staff working therein.